-Jen Hadfield's second collection, Nigh-No-Place, won the 2008 T S Eliot Prize.
+Jen Hadfield's second collection, Nigh-No-Place, won the 2008 T. S. Eliot Prize.
 With family in Canada and England and a deep love of her adopted home in Shetland, it is perhaps no surprise that her writing is often drawn to the contradictions of travel and home, the music of voices, and the importance of land and place.
 Her third collection, Byssus, was published by Picador in 2014.

 She was born in 1978 and grew up in Cheshire.
 After studying English Language and Literature at the University of Edinburgh, she gained a Distinction in the Universities of Glasgow and Strathclyde’s joint creative writing MLitt.
 Her connection with Shetland stems from her travel in Shetland and the Western Isles while she wrote Almanacs, with funding from a Scottish Arts Council bursary; a residency with Shetland Arts Trust followed, and she now lives in Shetland where she is currently Reader in Residence at Shetland Library, having also been a Scottish Poetry Library Poet Partner at Shetland Library in 2007-10.
 Just in case that all sounds swimmingly easy, it should be pointed out that residencies, prizes and bursaries have been supplemented with work ranging from framing pictures to gutting fish.